Linuxfabrik/monitoring-plugins/check-plugins/gitlab-readiness/README.md

                         [--severity {warn,crit}] [--test TEST]
                         [--timeout TIMEOUT] [--url URL]

-The readiness probe checks whether the GitLab instance is ready to accept traffic via Rails Controllers.
-The check also validates the dependent services (Database, Redis, Gitaly etc.) and gives a status for each.
+Checks whether the GitLab instance is ready to accept traffic by querying the /-/readiness endpoint.
+Validates the status of all dependent services (database, Redis, Gitaly, etc.) and reports each individually.
+Alerts when the instance or any dependent service is not ready.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --severity {warn,crit}
+  --no-proxy            Do not use a proxy.
+  --severity {warn,crit}
                         Severity for alerting.
 Default: warn --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-